 By now you've probably already tried quinoa, and maybe even a few quinoa recipes, but did you know that quinoa isn't actually a grain, but a seed, and so it's actually gluten-free?
 Well, it is, and now you do!

-Yes, quinoa, the trendy food which rose to popularity just recently is indeed, a gluten-free ancient grain which is actually a seed.
-One of the reasons quinoa is so popular, at least amongst vegetarians and vegans, is that it's a great source of plant-based protein (along with beans, nuts and legumes).
+Yes, quinoa, the trendy food which rose to popularity just recently is indeed, a gluten-free ancient grain that is actually a seed.
+One of the reasons quinoa is so popular, at least amongst vegetarians and vegans, is that it's a great source of plant-based protein (along with beans, nuts, and legumes).

 08 of 09